strongbrewio/strongbrewio.github.io/_posts/2019-01-21-rxjs-patterns-conditionally-executing-work.md

 **Note:** `ifElse` is not a real operator :)

 So we start with our `selectedItems$`.
 We then want to add our conditional logic.
-If we pass our conditional logic, we can perform the backend call, we use `switchMap` to do this.
+If we pass our conditional logic (either no delay or we showed the popup and the user accepted), we can perform the backend call.
+We can do this with the `switchMap` operator and using the `selectedItems`.
 At last we subscribe and we route to a different page if the call was successfull.

 Now, how can we plug 	in in that conditional logic?
 First of all, let's think about how we can show a popup.
 We can have a function, that adds a popup to the DOM and returns an Observable with the result.
 The type signature for that function could look like this: